OWASP/ASVS/5.0/en/0x11-V2-Authentication.md

 NIST SP 800-63 terminology can be a little confusing at first, especially if you're only used to username + password authentication.
 Advancements in modern authentication are necessary, so we have to introduce terminology that will become commonplace in the future, but we do understand the difficulty in understanding until the industry settles on these new terms.
 We have provided a glossary at the end of this chapter to assist.
 We have rephrased many requirements to satisfy the intent of the requirement, rather than the letter of the requirement.
 For example, the ASVS uses the term "password" while NIST uses "memorized secret" throughout this standard.

-Sections V2 Authentication and V3 Session Management in the ASVS, and to a lesser extent V4 Access Controls, have been adapted to align as a compliant subset of selected NIST SP 800-63B controls.
+The V2 Authentication and V3 Session Management chapters in the ASVS, and to a lesser extent the V4 Access Control chapter, have been adapted to align as a compliant subset of selected NIST SP 800-63B controls.
 This adaptation focuses on common threats and frequently exploited authentication weaknesses.
 For cases where full NIST SP 800-63 compliance is necessary, please refer to NIST SP 800-63.

 ### Selecting an appropriate NIST AAL Level